-The Early and mid-Cretaceous were critical times in the evolution of planktonic foraminifers and calcareous nannoplankton (e.g., Roth, 1987; Leckie, 1989; Premoli Silva and Sliter, 1999; Leckie et al., in press).
-Nannoplankton underwent dramatic radiations close to the Jurassic/Cretaceous and Barremian/Aptian boundaries (e.g., Bralower et al., 1989, 1994).
+The Early and mid-Cretaceous were critical times in the evolution of planktonic foraminifers and calcareous nannoplankton (e.g., Roth, 1987; Leckie, 1989; Premoli Silva and Sliter, 1999).
+Nannoplankton underwent dramatic radiations close to the Jurassic/Cretaceous and Barremian/ Aptian boundaries (e.g., Bralower et al., 1989, 1994).
 Both of these events have been documented in the Atlantic and Tethys, but not yet from the Pacific.
 Pacific sites recording these diversification events would help provide an understanding of their causes.